rhdtownsend/gyre/docs/source/ref-guide/installation.rst

 Compile
 -------

-Compile GYRE using the :command:`make` utility:
+Compile and install GYRE using the :command:`make` utility:

 .. prompt:: bash

-   make -j -C $GYRE_DIR install
+   make -j -C $GYRE_DIR

 (the :command:`-j` flags tells :command:`make` to use multiple cores, speeding up the build).